723 PENALTIES

 When an applicant or recipient fails, without good cause, to comply with certain program requirements, a financial penalty is imposed on the assistance unit.

-A penalty is a reduction in the amount of cash assistance a family receives when an adult is able to but chooses not to comply with their responsibility to:
+A penalty is a reduction in the amount of cash assistance a family receives when an adult is able, but chooses not to comply with program requirements.

-These penalties are progressive and unless the individual complies the amount of the reduction in a family's payment may increase over time.
+Other than the SA penalty, penalties are progressive and unless the individual complies, the amount of the reduction in a family's payment may increase over time.

 Penalties are ended when an individual complies with the requirement, becomes exempt from the requirement, or is determined to have good cause for not complying.